bryntum/chronograph/src/guides/AdvancedFeatures.md

 }){}
 ```

-Note, that trying to access `salary` field from the `Person` mixin itself will issue a compilation error - features are isolated.
+Trying to access `salary` field from the `Person` mixin itself will issue a compilation error - features are isolated and TypeScript prevents feature leaks.

-Then, lets say contract says, that employee can take free days, w/o being paid for them.
+Then, lets say contract has a clause, that employee can take free days, w/o being paid for them.
 Then we can define a feature, that describes how the salary changes if `Employee` took some free days during the month.

+Note:
-Note, that if employee did not take any free days, this feature delegates the previous behavior.
+- If employee did not take any free days, this feature delegates the previous behavior.
 The notion of "previous behavior" is what allows mixins to compose well.
+- `ExcludeFreeDaysFromSalary` can be applied to any class that has generic `Employee` mixin.
+It "does not know" anything about other features/requirements.

 ```ts
 class ExcludeFreeDaysFromSalary extends Mixin(